Army of Northern Virginia: Organization from May 30, 1863, until April 9, 1865

 Lee took Jackson's death as an opportunity to subdivide the North Virginia Corps again.
 President Jefferson Davis agreed to the subdivision and ordered Lee in his Special Order Nr.
 146 to reorganize the Army.

-Lee ordered the artillery battalions of the Reserve Artillery to serve directly with the Corps for the duration of the Gettysburg Campaign.
+Lee ordered the artillery battalions of the Reserve Artillery to serve directly with the Corps for the duration of the Gettysburg campaign.
 The Army of Northern Virginia now comprised a total of 75,054 soldiers at the Battle of Gettysburg.

 The army fielded more than 241 cannons following the Battle of Gettysburg.

 On September 9, General Lee had to dispatch the First Corps to Braxton Bragg's Army of Tennessee.
 Following this the army was resubordinated again.
 Changes were not significant; only the cavalry saw important reorganization.

 The Army's strength was then 55,221 soldiers.
 The changes in command until December 31, 1863, were only minor.
 Cooke's Brigade was assigned to serve with Heth's Division, Hampton's Division grew by a cavalry brigade and the Third Corps gained an additional artillery battalion.
 Imboden's Command remained at Shenandoah Valley and was taken over by Major General Early as the Defense District of Shenandoah Valley.
 The strength of the army was 54,715 men on December 31.

 The organization of the Army of Northern Virginia did not change until the end of the war.
 The Army featured several corps, the corps featured several divisions, and the artillery was divided between the corps.
 The strength of the Army grew in the first six months from about 46,380 to 62,230 soldiers.
 The army was assigned in July to the Defense District of North Carolina and Richmond.
 In the course of the Richmond-Petersburg Campaign the number of soldiers temporarily grew to 82,633 while parts of the Army were under the command by Lieutenant General Early in Shenandoah Valley.

-In 1864 the Army of Northern Virginia fought against the more than twice as strong Potomac-, James- and Shenandoah Army in Grant's Overland Campaign, Early's Raid against the Baltimore and Ohio Railroad, the Richmond-Petersburg Campaign, and Shenandoah Campaign in the Shenandoah Valley.
-The Army's organization for January 31, 1865 because 69,659 soldiers were fit for battle, but a minimum of 4,500 had no rifles.
+In 1864, the Army of Northern Virginia fought forces over twice as strong as that of the Potomac, James and Shenandoah Army in Grant's Overland Campaign, Early's Raid against the Baltimore and Ohio Railroad, the Richmond-Petersburg Campaign, and Shenandoah Campaign in the Shenandoah Valley.
+The Army reorganized on January 31, 1865 because 69,659 soldiers were fit for battle, but 4,500 or more had no rifles.

-Defeat and surrender
+Surrender and parole

 Following Lieutenant General A.P.
 Hill's death on April 2, 1865, the Third Corps was dissolved and assigned to the First Corps.
 On April 9, 1865, General Lee surrendered.
 One day later he thanked his men and his officers for their bravery and sturdiness and announced the dismissal of all troops on their word of honor in General Order No. 9.
 The listings of the Army of Northern Virginia say that 28,231 soldiers were dismissed on their word of honor on April 10, 1865.